Overview of the concepts related to customers purchasing products offered in your Composable Commerce Project.

 - When the Customer clicks the link, optionally retrieve the Customer by the email token.

-- When the Customer clicks the link, verify the Customer's email.
+- Verify the Customer's email.
 This sets the Customer's

 Customer password reset